apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegrateWithPico.md

 Setting up a project that can seamlessly use C APIs from the Pico SDK.

-> Warning: Embedded Swift is experimental.
-Use the latest downloadable 'Trunk Development' snapshot from swift.org to use Embedded Swift.
-Public releases of Swift do not yet support Embedded Swift.
+> Note: Embedded Swift is experimental.
+Public releases of Swift do not support Embedded Swift, yet.
+See <doc:InstallEmbeddedSwift> for details.

 Development for [Raspberry Pi Pico and Pico W](https://www.raspberrypi.com/products/raspberry-pi-pico/) normally uses the [Pico SDK](https://github.com/raspberrypi/pico-sdk) and the vendor provides several [sample projects in the pico-examples repository](https://github.com/raspberrypi/pico-examples).
 The SDK and sample project setup is described in: